Texas Property Tax Appeals

 Steps to Protesting and Reducing Your Property Value Annually

 Step 1.
 File a Protest

-Texas property tax appeals can be filed using the form provided by the appraisal district, or the form available on poconnor.com in the property tax section (see Useful Forms Forms in the left column).
-Otherwise send a short letter to the chief appraiser at the central appraisal district stating that you are protesting your property taxes.
+Texas property tax appeals can be filed using the form provided by the appraisal district, or click here to download the form to file a Texas Property Tax Appeal in the property tax resources section.
+Otherwise, send a short letter to the chief appraiser at the central appraisal district stating that you are protesting your property taxes.
 You should indicate the basis is both assessed value over market value and equal appraisal.
-The deadline to file a protest is May 31, or 30 days after notice of your assessed value is mailed to you, whichever is later.
+The deadline to file a protest is May 15, or 30 days after notice of your assessed value is mailed to you, whichever is later.
 Protest annually to minimize your property taxes.

 Step 2.
 Research the Central Appraisal District’s Record Card